rheiland/monolayer/README.md

 # monolayer
 Monolayer OpenVT reference model using PhysiCell

 This repository simulates a growing monolayer model as part of the OpenVT project.
+In the full monolayer model, cells:
+* have no adhesion
+* have a repulsive force
+* divide and grow to a target volume

 We use PhysiCell 1.14.2, but with an `/analysis` subdirectory and a modified `Makefile` that copies files from `/analysis` when doing a `make load ...`.

 ## Relaxation of 11 cells

-To begin, we have a simple model of 11 compressed cells in a horizontal line and let them mechanically relax:
+Before doing the full monolayer model, we begin with a simpler model of 11 compressed cells in a horizontal line and let them mechanically relax.
+In this model (and the 11+10 model that follows), cells do not divide.

 <img src="./images/relax_11cells_t0.png" width="30%">
 <img src="./images/relax_11cells_90pct.png" width="30%">